josephmontes/VAA/README.md

 ### NOTES
-- I was expecting to see a power-skew to the batter's on this list and it does feel that way:
+- I was expecting to see a bias towards power hitters on this list, and it does seem that way
   - Mike Trout, Nathaniel Lowe, Austin Riley, Paul Goldschmidt, Pete Alonso, Joey Gallo, Miguel Sanó, Nelson Cruz, Ryan Mountcastle, Brandon Lowe, Bryce Harper, Willson Contreras, Rafael Devers, Randy Arozarena, Brandon Belt, Ryan McMahon, Gary Sanchez
 - I found that this entire list of batters has an average HR rate (3.8%) higher than the batters on the first list (3.3%)
-- I also found that the overall wOBA (not just on 4-Seam Fastballs) for this list of hitters is higher (0.347) than the first list of hitters (0.344), supporting the notion that these hitters may have more power-type of bats and the other list more contact-type
+- I also found that the overall wOBA (not just on 4-Seam Fastballs) for this list of hitters is higher (0.347) than the first list of hitters (0.344), supporting the notion that these hitters are more power-type of bats and the other list more contact-type
-    - Another interesting note: the next year's overall wOBA (not just on 4-Seam Fastballs) for these lists of hitters: list 1: .338 vs. list 2:.329!
+    - Another interesting note: the next year's overall wOBA (not just on 4-Seam Fastballs) for these lists of hitters: 'contact' list 1: **.338** vs. 'power' list 2: **.329!**
-      - So in the next season, the 'contact' list of hitters actually collectively had a higher wOBA than this power skewed list
+      - In other words, in the next season, the 'contact' list of hitters actually collectively had a higher wOBA than the list with a bias towards power hitters
-      - Could this switch be guided by their ability to counter this more effective 4-Seam Fastball?
+      - Could this switch really be guided by their ability to counter this more effective 4-Seam Fastball combined with an increased rate of those 4-Seam Fastballs occurring?
-  - I wish that I had access to attack angle and hand position measurements because I would bet that this second list of hitters has a steeper attack angle and lower hand positioning in their set-up
+  - I wish that I had access to attack angle and hand position measurements because I would expect that this second list of hitters has a steeper attack angle and lower hand positioning before their swing
-    - However, I did find a hint that attack angle could be a factor
-      - I found that the Flyball% for this 2nd list is 28.3% and the first list is 25.6%!
+    - However, I did find a hint that attack angle could be a factor by finding that the Flyball% for this 2nd 'power' list is 28.3% vs. 25.6%! for the first 'contact' list
-        - Batters with a steeper attack angle tend to hit the ball in the air more
+        - The idea is that batters with a steeper attack angle tend to hit more Flyballs

 ## PLAYER SPOTLIGHT
 - I will look at the 20 hitters that were on both lists
-- I will divide them by the ones whose 'g_wOBA' declined from season to season vs. those whose 'g_wOBA' improved
+- I will group them by the ones whose 'g_wOBA' declined from season to season vs. those whose 'g_wOBA' improved

 ### List of batters on both lists whose 'g_wOBA' decreased from season to season